Selective Output Smoothing Regularization: Regularize Neural Networks by Softening Output Distributions: Experiments

 We display the results of validation accuracy in Table~\ref{cifar-results}.
-To demonstrate the inherent simplicity of this approach when adjusting hyperparameters, we fix $P=0.99, \beta=1$ for all the experiments.
+We fix $P=0.99$ for all the experiments.
 Results indicate that models trained with our method consistently achieve significant improvement, demonstrating that it is applicable to various CNN architectures.
 For ResNet-56 and ResNet-110, our method improves the accuracy by 1.09$\%$ and 0.89$\%$, respectively.
-Notably, \textit{these results are achieved using the same hyper-parameter setting, thus not representing the best performance our method can get}.
+Notably, \textit{these results are achieved using the same threshold $P$, thus not representing the best performance our method can get}.
 We draw attention to the fact that our method yields these performance improvements even when applied to excessively complex models that consist of dozens of times as many parameters as those small networks.

 \textbf{Tiny ImageNet:} We then evaluate our approach on a medium-scale dataset.
 Tiny ImageNet dataset is a subset of the ImageNet dataset with 200 classes.
 It has images with 100k and 10k samples for training and validation sets, respectively.
 All images are 64×64 colored ones.
-We trained networks for 300 epochs with an initial learning rate 0.1 decayed by factor 10 at epochs 150 and 225.
-We set the batch size to 256 and weight decay to 1e-4.
-We still fix $P=0.99, \beta=1$ for both experiments.
+Implementation details are provided in Supplementary Materials.We still fix $P=0.99$ for both experiments.
 Results with and without our method are given in Table~\ref{tiny-results}.
 We observe that our method outperforms the baseline accuracy by 0.88$\%$ with ResNet-110 model.

-\textbf{ImageNet:} Finally, we evaluate our method on a large-scale dataset, the ILSVRC 2012 classification dataset.
-It contains 1.2 million training images and 50000 validation images labeled with 1000 categories.
-We trained models for 300 epochs to ensure convergence as suggested by~\cite{yun2019cutmix}.
-The initial learning rate was set to 0.1, and lowered by 10 times at epochs 75, 150, 225.
-The batch size was set to 256.
-We only used the standard augmentation setting such as flipping, cropping and resizing.
-Due to the lack of time and computational resources, each experiments here were only conducted twice.
-We fixed $P=0.99, \beta=0.5$ for both ResNet-18 and ResNet-50.